NASA Delays Artemis II, Rolls Rocket Back for Repairs

 Dig deeper on this story with frequently asked questions.

-The crew consists of Commander Reid Wiseman, Pilot Victor Glover, Mission Specialist Christina Koch from NASA, and Mission Specialist Jeremy Hansen from the Canadian Space Agency.
+The crew consists of Commander Reid Wiseman, Pilot Victor Glover, Mission Specialist Christina Koch, and Mission Specialist Jeremy Hansen; they were released from quarantine on February 21.